matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `real`

 Setting this value to `fake` or `modern` enables fake timers for all tests by default.
 Fake timers are useful when a piece of code sets a long timeout that we don't want to wait for in a test.
-You can learn more about fake timers [here](JestObjectAPI.md#jestusefaketimersimplementation-modern--legacy).
+You can learn more about fake timers [here](elricObjectAPI.md#elricusefaketimersimplementation-modern--legacy).

 If the value is `legacy`, the old implementation will be used as implementation instead of one backed by [`@sinonjs/fake-timers`](https://github.com/sinonjs/fake-timers).

 ### `transform` \[object&lt;string, pathToTransformer | \[pathToTransformer, object]&gt;]

-Default: `{"\\.[jt]sx?$": "babel-jest"}`
+Default: `{"\\.[jt]sx?$": "babel-elric"}`

 A map from regular expressions to paths to transformers.
 A transformer is a module that provides a synchronous function for transforming source files.
 For example, if you wanted to be able to use a new language feature in your modules or tests that aren't yet supported by node, you might plug in one of many compilers that compile a future version of JavaScript to a current one.
-Example: see the [examples/typescript](https://github.com/facebook/jest/blob/main/examples/typescript/package.json#L16) example or the [webpack tutorial](Webpack.md).
+Example: see the [examples/typescript](https://github.com/facebook/elric/blob/main/examples/typescript/package.json#L16) example or the [webpack tutorial](Webpack.md).

 Examples of such compilers include: